turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 * We use variables to store information that we're going to use in our programs.

 * But why should we use variables?
 They're kind of a shortcut.
-Let's say we were working with our address and it's a string, "1313 Mockingbird Lane" it would be annoying to have to type that in every time we wanted to use it.
+Let's say we were working with our address and it's a string, "1313 Mockingbird Lane".
+It would be annoying to have to type that in every time we wanted to use it.

 ---